ExplosiveEnd/trelloExtension/README.md

 # trelloExtension
-Extension created to seamlessly transfer upcoming assignments and events from Canvas onto a Trello planner of choice
+Extension created to seamlessly transfer upcoming assignments and events from Canvas onto a Trello planner of choice.